Youssef Chouhoud, PhD

 Alongside my academic research, I partner with mission-driven organizations to design surveys, analyze data, and translate research findings into clear, evidence-based insights that inform strategy and decision-making.
 These engagements draw directly on my experience fielding original surveys across diverse political and cultural settings and reflect a commitment to rigorous methods and real-world impact.

-Outside of work, I’m an amateur woodworker and still harbor dreams of becoming a professional curler (the winter sport).
+In my free time, I’m an amateur woodworker and still harbor dreams of becoming a professional curler (the winter sport).

 Thanks for visiting!